University of Texas at Austin-The Tower

 - Install a quality product.
 A quality unit that is made of aluminum won’t rust, rot or corrode.
 The result is less maintenance, which is especially important on a site with difficult access.
 Ideally, the unit should last the life of the building; the life expectancy of a modular steel unit is 15 to 20 years, while a custom steel unit is 25 years.
 An aluminum unit, however, has a life expectancy of 50 years.
 In addition, ask what kind of seals the company uses and what percentage of leakage it achieves.
 The industry standard for on-site leakage is 3 to 6 percent, but some companies can achieve 0.5 percent.

 - Look at the cost.
-An aluminum unit may cost more upfront, but when compared to energy savings and repair or replacement costs, it saves money in the long run.
-Also make sure the unit has a lasting warranty.
+A quality, custom aluminum unit may cost more upfront, but when compared to energy savings and repair or replacement costs, it saves money in the long run.